syncfusion-content/winui-docs/winui/SegmentedControl/UI-Customization.md

 ## BorderThickness

-You can customize the thickness of the `SfSegmentedControl` using `BorderThickness` key.
+The Segmented control border thickness can be customized using `BorderThickness` property.
 The default value is 1.

 {% tabs %}
 {% highlight xaml %}